Frequently Asked Questions

 Beginning on September 1st of each year, a new waiting list is compiled for the following school year.
 While on the waiting list, priority is given until December 31st to siblings of current Day School students and students of parishioners in all grades.
 Then the actual enrollment process starts with kindergarten (both our junior and senior kindergarten) students in January.
 This same enrollment process is followed for 1st - 6th graders beginning in mid-February.
 Visits, however, are on-going and are scheduled throughout the current school year for openings for the next year.

 To help defray the cost of tuition, there is limited need-based financial aid available to both active duty military and non-military families.
 Contact the school office if interested in learning more.
-There is an automatic 5% sibling discount applied for the youngest child in a family with multiple children enrolled at CCDS.
+There is a sibling discount for a family with multiple children enrolled at CCDS.

 Your child's education is a family affair at CCDS.
 Therefore, home and school work hand-in-hand to build a strong community supporting the success of all students.
 Conferences are scheduled in the fall and as needed throughout the school year.
 Support of school policies is expected in accordance with the Parent Handbook.
 Beyond that, all other activities are voluntary.
 Parents are welcome and encouraged to attend chapel services which are held twice a week at 8am.
 There are many opportunities to volunteer in the classrooms.
 Participating as an art parent, room parent, or room representative to the Christ Church Day School Parent Association (CCDSPA) are just a few of the ways a parent may volunteer.
 Additionally, parents are involved in supporting the Annual Gala/ Auction and Annual Giving Campaign, and each class is responsible for organizing one school-wide activity during the school year as well as to serve hot lunches periodically throughout the year on Fridays.
 This wide variety of activities for parent involvement supports our students academically and forms the strong sense of community at CCDS.